Track mileage automatically

 Grey fleet risk assessments might feel like extra admin, but it’s important to do them regularly and keep good records.
 Poor or infrequent assessments can lead to several problems.

-Serious grey fleet incidents can damage client and stakeholder confidence in your organisation, attract unwanted media attention, and scrutiny from insurers and regulators.
+Reputational Loss of client and stakeholder confidence, unwanted media attention, and increased scrutiny from insurers and regulators

 Mileage fraud risks